nhsconnect/gpconnect/pages/development/development_branch_surgeries.md

 <code class="highlighter-rouge">https://provider.nhs.uk/<b>D82809</b>/STU3/1/gpconnect/Patient/1</code>

-### Implications for Access Record HTML and Access Record Structured
+### Implications for Access Record HTML, Access Record Structured and Access Document

-There are no implications for Access Record HTML and Access Record Structured because the patient's record is requested from the GP practice as a whole and not from an individual surgery.
+There are no implications for Access Record HTML, Access Record Structured and Access Document because the patient's record and documents are requested from the GP practice as a whole and not from an individual surgery.

 ### Implications for Appointment Management